Kartapuce/kartapuce.github.io/_protocols/openID connect.md

 Since Alicia is also looking for the recognition of her friends, she wants to make sure that all her trainings are directly relayed by Strava to her Twitter account.
 Therefore, Alicia wants to delegate to Strava the authorization to publish on her Twitter account on her behalf.

-Feel free to translate this mechanism to any use case that makes sense to you !
+Feel free to translate this mechanism to any use case that makes sense to you!

 ## OpenID Connect

 Let's see how the magic happens with OpenID Connect protocol.
-Make sure to properly follow the timeline !
+Make sure to properly follow the timeline!
 For each data exchange, queries are in black, and answer are in red.

 {% include gallery id="gallery1" type="center" %}